dsrc/Shoppy/README.md

 Run `ng build` / 'npm build' to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Screens

+Sample screens are uploaded in Screens folder.